Prehistory of Corsica: Ligurian hypothesis

-Jubainville's list of those toponyms in Corsica include, north of the Tavignano River: Venzolasca, Grillasca village in Olmeto, Feciasco and Prucinasca in Barbaggio, Martinasche in Nonza, Cipronasco in Sisco, Palasca, the Ruisseau de Bartasca in Calvi, Popolasca, the hamlet of Caposciasca in Pianello, Baraniasche in Castello-di-Rostino, Velflasca in Zalana.
-South of the Tavignano: Mount Ecilasca near Pietroso, Mount Filasca near Corrano, hamlet of Solasca in Peri, Fiummasca in Rosazia, Acellasca in Pietrosella, Moraschi in Bocognano, Bodiciasche in Cauro.
+Jubainville's list of those toponyms in Corsica include, north of the Tavignano River: Venzolasca, Grillasca village in Olmeto, Feciasco and Prucinasca in Barbaggio, Martinasche in Nonza, Cipronasco in Sisco, Palasca, Ruisseau de Bartasca in Calvi, Popolasca, the hamlet of Caposciasca in Pianello, Baraniasche in Castello-di-Rostino, and Velflasca in Zalana.
+South of the Tavignano: Mount Ecilasca near Pietroso, Mount Filasca near Corrano, the hamlet of Solasca in Peri, Fiummasca in Rosazia, Acellasca in Pietrosella, Moraschi in Bocognano, and Bodiciasche in Cauro.

-The -asco suffices are not present in Sartène but Jubainville points to another set in use there: -inco, -inca, as in the Golfe de Valinco, Stavolinca peak, and in Bastia: the Bevinco river, as well as Mount Revinco; Corte: le Ruisseau de Saninco; Ajaccio: the hamlet of Capinca in Carbuccia.
+The -asco suffixes are not present in Sartène, but Jubainville points to another set in use there: -inco and -inca, as in: Golfe de Valinco, Stavolinca peak, the Bevinco river in Bastia, Mount Revinco, Ruisseau de Saninco in Corte, and the hamlet of Capinca in Carbuccia.
 A settlement name of this type is listed in Ptolemy: Asinkon (Osincum).
-In addition are -aco, -aca, possibly from -asco: Cargiaca, Viaca peak, Urtaca, Mount Faraca, Tavaco, Venaco.
-For detailed comparisons with continental names see Jubainville.
+In addition are -aco and -aca, possibly from -asco: Cargiaca, Viaca peak, Urtaca, Mount Faraca, Tavaco, and Venaco.
+For detailed comparisons with continental names, see Jubainville.

-All of these theories, are completely outdated, and there is a general consensus today that the Ligurian language, if it existed as a distinct form at all, was certainly Indo-European in nature.
+All of these hypotheses have become outdated, and there is a general consensus today that the Ligurian language, if it existed as a distinct form at all, was certainly Indo-European in nature.
 It appears to have shared many features with other Indo-European languages, primarily Celtic (Gaulish) and Italic (Latin and the Osco-Umbrian languages).
 Historical attempts to define these languages were often made under the assumption that languages do not generally evolve beyond regional dialects, and at the time of Jubainville's work, the concept of the Indo-European language family was loosely defined and most of the significant work on the subject did not occur until the following century, at which time it became quite clear that the Celtic languages were distinctly Indo-European, and that the hypothesized Ligurian language was clearly derivative of that family of languages.